 On the south west corner are boulders attached to the island and also scattered in the sand slightly away from the island.
 A great variety of both hard and soft corals can be seen plus more fans.
 The shallow areas are a great place for spotting lobsters hiding in crevices.

 On the southern end itself is a small bay starting at a depth of around 2 meters.
 Turtles can frequently beseen in the shallower areas as can everyone's favourite "Nemo", a.k.a. the western clownfish.
 Stretching out from the southern end is an underwater ridge known as "finger reef.
 Starting at around 5 metres deep it eventually drops as deep as 30 metres on the far end.
-Look into the blue when in this area as the occasionally whale shark or two have been spotted here!
+Look into the blue when in this area as the occasional whale shark or two have been spotted here!

 Also oval shaped (looking like an elf's boot from the surface), Koh Bida Nai holds many surprises.
 The north and western sides have walls dropping down to depths of 20 metres plus but with very different coral growth to Koh Bida Nok.
 There a a number of different types of fans which are well worthlooking in as both seahorses and frog fish can be spotted by those with eagle eyes!